 - You may leave the string (which is now a hanger) as is or tie a knot on the top.

 Pin it for later:

-I made several of these easy DIY dried lavender sachet for my vintage booth and they went fast!
-They make great Mother’s day gifts and wonderful favors for a bridal shower.
+I made several of these easy DIY dried lavender sachets for my vintage booth and they went fast!
+They make a perfect gift for Mother’s day and wonderful favors for a bridal shower.
 I hope you give them a try!
-You can view the video tutorial here: Instagram.
+You can view an easy tutorial here: Instagram.